Alec MacLeod, M.F.A.

 Linda Sartor, Ph.D.

 is a project adviser in a Masters in Leadership program at St. Mary's College and leads vision quests for Rites of Passage.
-In the past decade, she has traveled to Israel/Palestine and Sri Lanka as a peacekeeper (unarmed foreigners in places of violent conflict to provide a protective presence that reduces fear and violence); and Iraq, Iran, and Afghanistan as a citizen diplomat.
+Since September 11, 2001, she has traveled to Israel/Palestine and Sri Lanka as a peacekeeper (unarmed foreigners in places of violent conflict to provide a protective presence that reduces fear and violence); and Iraq, Iran, and Afghanistan as a citizen diplomat.
 Linda is straight, white, middle-class and lives in a rural intentional community.
+Go to lindasartor.info

 Carole Barlas, Ph.D.